UU-ER/AdOpT-NET0/docs/source/index.rst

 Welcome to EnergyHub's documentation!
 =====================================
-Energyhub is a Python Library for bottom-up multi energy system modeling.
+Energyhub is a Python Library for bottom-up multi energy system modelling.
 It can model conversion technologies and networks for any carrier and optimize the design and operation of your energy system.

 The documentation is split up in three parts: